The Story Behind 'Protect Our Society' And Portland's Meth-Girl Billboards

 An unknown anti-marijuana advocacy group invaded Portland last week with a slew of anti-marijuana billboards.
-The ads, bearing the website www.ProtectOurSociety.
+The ads, bearing the website www.ProtectOurSociety.org, depicted an emaciated adolescent girl who appears to be hooked on meth.
+The ads make the connection that marijuana, not meth, caused her condition.

 It is baffling that the marijuana prohibitionists at ProtectOurSociety.org think Oregonians would buy into this shameful 'reefer-madness' propaganda.
 Last week, a group known as Women for Measure 80 decided to take direct action by calling up Clear Channel Outdoor, the advertising agency that provided the seven billboard spaces to the group for the "Meth-Girl" ads.
 After a flood of calls went out to Clear Channel Outdoor and Calvina Fay at the Florida-based organization, Save Our Society (whose name is registered to the ProtectOurSociety.org domain), the billboards were quickly removed.
 Dan Dhurva, a spokesman for Clear Channel explained that the ads were removed due to the lack of transparency regarding who actually paid for the ads.